Shubhangichandel/Excel-Sales-Finance-Analytics/Excel-Sales-Finance-Analytics-README.md

 - **Dhaval Patel Sir**
 - **Hemanand Vadivel Sir**
 - The entire **Codebasics** team
-for offering such a valuable and beginner-friendly course that helped me build a strong foundation in **Excel for Business Intelligence**.
+for offering such a valuable and beginner-friendly course that helped me build a strong foundation in **Excel: Mother of Intelligence**.

 ---